sagesagesagesage/sageradio/README.md

 systemctl --user start radio.service
 ```

-since this is a user service - autologin needs to be enabled on with `rpi-config` utility
+since this is a user service - autologin needs to be enabled with the `rpi-config` utility

 TODO - put the service configuration in a setup file